WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 Optionally, you can still verify the PGP signature of the package with `right click on the signature file > More GpgEX options > Verify` and ensure the software was signed by zkSNACKs' PGP public key [${zksnacksPublicKeyFingerprint}](https://github.com/zkSNACKs/WalletWasabi/blob/master/PGP.txt).
 Now install Wasabi with double clicking the `.msi` file.
-Checkout the main documentation for a [step-by-step guide](/using-wasabi/InstallPackage.md#windows).
+Check out the main documentation for a [step-by-step guide](/using-wasabi/InstallPackage.md#windows).
 :::

 :::details